kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 - The Help Portal provides the possibility of having different versions of documentation depending on the user type by ading flags and using different containers.
 - Having all Kyma documentation in Help Portal would enusre a unified user experince and only one entry point for Kyma users.
-- Becoming an author requires license and training which gives more controle over the product documentation.
+- Becoming an author requires license and training which gives more control over the product documentation.
-- Analytics and serach options enabled.
+- Analytics and search options enabled.
 - Unified UI and URL.
 - Intuitive navigation.
 - Blog feature enabled.